-In Broward, more than 30,000 domesticated animals become homeless and 12,000 native wild animals need care annually.
-Unwanted cats and dogs are often surrendered to public shelters or become strays, Without a safe permanent home, more shelters, adoption programs, or medical care, these roaming animals become a nuisance and ultimately become impounded and euthanized in some cases.
+The unwanted cats and dogs are often surrendered to public shelters or become strays.
+Without a safe permanent home, more shelters, adoption programs, or medical care, these roaming animals become a nuisance and ultimately become impounded and euthanized in some cases.

-To ensure that Broward’s animals are treated with respect and live safely without threat abuse or neglect.
+To ensure Broward’s animals, both wild and domesticated, are treated with respect and live safely without threat, abuse or neglect.